Swiss Insurance Association

-The Swiss Insurance Association (SIA) represents the interests of the private insurance industry at national and international level.
+The Swiss Insurance Association (SIA) represents the interests of the private insurance industry at the national level in Switzerland.

 Aims

-Swiss private insurers are of vital economic importance.
-They assume and cover companies’ and private individuals’ financial risks.
+Swiss private insurers are of economic importance.
+They assume and cover companies' and private individuals financial risks.
 The association is committed to ensuring an economically viable and sustainable framework for these activities.
 It works to maintain and promote a liberal and socially acceptable market and competitive system.

-The SIA is mainly active in the following fields:
+The SIA is active in the following fields: